m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-hmm.md

-   Yes, the authorship question is more nuanced than it appeared in *analysis 1* because the pivot table has revealed at least one paper where the "upon" usage actually suggests that HAMILTON authored the essay.
+   Yes, the authorship question is more nuanced than it appeared in *analysis 1* because the pivot table has revealed at least one essay where the use of "upon" actually suggests that HAMILTON authored the essay.

 ## Analysis 3